Adamkadaban/howtowincptc/src/introduction/README.md

 How to win CPTC!
 Based on [howtowinccdc](https://howtowinccdc.com/)

+This is a WIP project that is a culmination of my own notes as well as all of the blogs and resources I've found online about CPTC.

-This is a WIP project that was started in August of 2023
+This project was started in August of 2023

 ---